How's Your FICO?

 Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet starts the home buying process.
 Without an acceptable FICO score, buying a house is more difficult and, you could end up renting longer than you expected in Katy until you improve your score.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
 Some of the pieces in reviewing your FICO score include:

-- Payment History — How often do you make late payments?
+- Payment History — How many times do you make late payments?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.